-I have worked as an academic and a practitioner on conflict, security and transnational organised crime, especially drug trafficking, as well as peace building, terrorism and governance.
+I have worked as an academic and a policy adviser on conflict, security and transnational organised crime, especially drug trafficking, as well as peace building, terrorism and governance.
 I am particularly interested in the role that violent non-state groups play in these dynamics.
-I have been awarded the 2015 Cedric Smith Prize for the Best Work in Peace and Conflict Research.

 I am Director of Studies at the Changing Character of War Programme, Senior Research Fellow at Pembroke College, and at the Department of Politics and International Relations, and affiliate at the Latin American Centre, all University of Oxford.
 I am also Research Associate at the Centre on Conflict, Development and Peacebuilding, Graduate Institute Geneva.
 I recently completed a collaborative research project on peace communities in Colombia’s borderlands with FLACSO Quito.
 I also teach tutorials at the University of Oxford, supervise students and and work as a consultant on topics related to violent non-state actors, organised crime, conflict and peacebuilding, as well as the Colombian peace process/post-conflict.
 I am member of the International Advisory Committee of the Netherlands Organization for Scientific Research (NWO) in the field of Security and Rule of Law, serve as an expert for Oxford Analytica, and as Coordinator of the International Network for Conflict and Peace Research on Colombia.